GoogleCloudPlatform/solutions-workshops/grpc-xds-workshop/README.md

     make run-bastion
     ```

-    This takes a few minutes, as the pod installs a number of tools.
+    This takes a few minutes, as an init container installs a number of tools.

 2. Open an interactive shell in the pod's container: